 Uncle Vito’s: The famous Brown Twins of Nob Hill dined at Uncle Vito’s regularly, and with good reason.
 This is the best pizza in the area, as far as I’m concerned, and the restaurant offers a full menu of Italian pastas, salads, and sandwiches as well.

 Hopwater Distribution: Just a block away from Uncle Vito's, a giant arrow marquee points the way to Hopwater Distribution.
 The bar boasts a rotating list of 31 all-California draught beers complemented by upscale bar bites, sandwiches, and salads.

-Colibrí Mexican Bistro: With dishes such as prawns in tamarind-mole sauce and seared duck breast, this is not your typical Mexican restaurant.
+Colibrí Mexican Bistro: With dishes such as prawns stuffed with Oaxaca cheese and seared duck breast, this is not your typical Mexican restaurant.
 And that’s a good thing.
 Conveniently located across the street from the Curran and A.C.T. theaters, it’s also the perfect spot to dine before or after a show.

 Up Next: 5 Hidden Bars in Union Square

 As a AAA Member, take advantage of special discount prices on hotels when you book your room through AAA Travel.